Unitarity Cuts of Integrals with Doubled Propagators: Multivariate Residues

 \section{Multivariate Residues}

 To extract the integral coefficients, we need to calculate {\it multivariate residues}.
-In many cases, these residues can be simply evaluated by high-dimensional Cauchy's theorem and the Jacobian determinant.
+In many cases, these residues can simply be evaluated by Cauchy's theorem in higher dimensions and the Jacobian determinant.
 However, in some cases, like the unitarity cut of the triple box topology \cite{Sogaard:2013fpa} or the unitarity cut of integral with doubled propagators, the residues are {\it degenerate} and have to be evaluated by algebraic geometry.
 In this section, we briefly review the concept and calculation of multivariate residues.
 Standard mathematical references include \cite{MR507725,MR0463157,MR2161985}.

 Consider a differential form $\omega$ in $n$ complex variables $z\equiv (z_1,\dots,z_n)$,

 where the numerator $h(z)$ and the denominators $f_1(z), \dots, f_n(z)$ are holomorphic functions.
 If at a point $\xi$, $f_1(\xi)=\cdots =f_n(\xi)=0$, then the residue of $\omega$ at $\xi$ regarding the divisors $\{f_1,\dots,f_n\}$ is defined to be,